bioinfo-chru-strasbourg/howard/docs/help.md

 --download-exomiser-phenotype-release=<Exomiser phenoptye release>

 Release of Exomiser phenotype to download.
-If not provided, retrieve from Application Properties file or Exomiser data release
+If not provided (None), from Application Properties file (Exomiser Phenotype data-version) or Exomiser release
 Default: None
 ```